samirzjadhav/100-days-of-code/log.md

 ### Day 76: jule 18 2022, Monday

 **Today's Progress**: Today I learned about truthy and falsy values, equality, and logical operators.

+### Day 77: jule 19 2022, Tuesday

+**Today's Progress**: Today I learned about the switch statement, and ternary operator and solved some challenges.